shubhro2707/Lung-Cancer-Detection-using-TensorFlow/README.md

 Validation Accuracy: ~82%
 F1 Score: Above 90% for all classes
 The model shows strong performance in detecting cancerous lung tissue and classifying it into appropriate categories.

-Conclusion
-This project demonstrates the power of Convolutional Neural Networks in medical image classification.
-The model performs well in classifying lung tissue as either normal or cancerous, which could be a useful tool for early-stage lung cancer detection.